LKummer/packer-alpine/README.md

 # Packer Alpine

-Packer setup for creating Alpine Linux images on Proxmox.
+Packer configuration for building an Alpine Linux 'cloud image' Proxmox template.

+Features:

+* Includes Cloud Init for configuration when cloning.
-Builds images with Cloud Init, QEMU guest agent and Python 3 for easy provisioning with Ansible.
+* Includes Python for configuration with Ansible.
+* Includes `sudo` and QEMU guest agent.
+* Tested with Terratest.

 ## Development Guide